awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-resource-policies-create-attach.md

-# Create and Attach an API Gateway Resource Policy to an API<a name="apigateway-resource-policies-create-attach"></a>
+# Create and attach an API Gateway resource policy to an API<a name="apigateway-resource-policies-create-attach"></a>

 To allow a user to access your API by calling the API execution service, you must create an API Gateway resource policy, which controls access to the API Gateway resources, and attach the policy to the API\.